Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 On the AI Engine processor, data can be packetized into window buffers, which are mapped to the local memory.

-Window buffers can be accessed with a 256-bit wide load/store operation, hence offering a throughput of up to 256 Gb/s (based on 1 GHz AIE clock).
+Window buffers can be accessed with a 256-bit wide load/store operation, hence offering a throughput of up to 256 Gb/s (based on 1 GHz AI Engine clock).

 In the case of FIRs, each window is extended by a margin so that the state of the filter at the end of the previous iteration of the window can be restored before the new computations begins.